 You sit down at your laptop, and the screen starts to flicker.
-The flickering screen can be caused by a loose connection between the display and the video card or it could be an overheating issue.
+The flickering screen can be caused by a loose connection between the display and the video card, or it could be an overheating issue.
 Here are some troubleshooting tips and techniques to help you fix the issue.

 What Causes Screen Flickering?

 There are various reasons why a laptop screen may be flickering.
-One of the reasons could be due to an aging laptop – as years go by, the internal cables loosen up, creating numerous glitches.
+One of the reasons could be an aging laptop – as years go by, the internal cables loosen up, creating numerous glitches.
 On the other hand, when a newer laptop is experiencing a flickering screen, it could be due to defective hardware or incompatible applications.

 So, you need to figure out which app is causing your screen to flicker.
 Do you notice the flickering screen when you open a specific app?